Wayne Shorter: Mega Nova

-(Iphigenia)
+Iphigenia

 In 2018, Shorter retired from his near 70-year performing career due to health issues.
-He continued working as a composer, creating a "new operatic work" titled (Iphigenia), a loose adaptation of the ancient Greek myth; with Esperanza Spalding writing the libretto and architect Frank Gehry designing the sets, which premiered on November 12, 2021, at the Cutler Majestic Theatre.
+He continued working as a composer, creating a "new operatic work" titled Iphigenia, a loose adaptation of the ancient Greek myth; with Esperanza Spalding writing the libretto and architect Frank Gehry designing the sets, which premiered on November 12, 2021, at the Cutler Majestic Theatre.

 Personal life

 Shorter met Teruko (Irene) Nakagami in 1961.
-They were later married and had a daughter, Miyako.
+They married and had a daughter, Miyako.
 Some of his compositions are copyrighted as "Miyako Music" and Shorter dedicated the pieces "Miyako" and "Infant Eyes" to his daughter.
 The couple separated in 1964.

-Shorter met Ana Maria Patricio in 1966 and they were married in 1970.
-In 1986, their daughter Iska died of a grand mal seizure at the age of 14.
-Ana Maria and the couple's niece, Dalila, were both killed on July 17, 1996, on TWA Flight 800, while travelling to visit Shorter in Italy.
+Shorter met Ana Maria Patricio in 1966 and they married in 1970.
+In 1986, their daughter Iska died of a grand mal seizure at age 14.
+Ana Maria and the couple's niece, Dalila, were killed on July 17, 1996, in the crash of TWA Flight 800, while travelling to visit Shorter in Italy.
 Dalila was the daughter of Ana Maria Shorter's sister and her husband, jazz vocalist Jon Lucien.
+Composer and producer Rick Shorter (1934–2017) was Shorter's cousin.
 In 1999, Shorter married Carolina Dos Santos, a close friend of Ana Maria.

 Shorter practiced Nichiren Buddhism for more than 50 years as a longtime member of the Buddhist association Soka Gakkai International.

 Singer and actress Tina Turner credits Shorter with saving her life.
-In Turner's 2020 spiritual memoir Happiness Becomes You, she states that Shorter and his wife Ana Maria provided Turner with critical refuge at their home for six months after Turner left her abusive husband, Ike Turner, in 1976.
+In Turner's 2020 spiritual memoir Happiness Becomes You, she states that Shorter and Ana Maria gave her critical refuge at their home for six months after Turner left her abusive husband, Ike Turner, in 1976.

-Composer and producer Rick Shorter (1934–2017) was Shorter's cousin.

-Shorter died in Los Angeles, California, on March 2, 2023, at the age of 89.
+Shorter died in Los Angeles, California, on March 2, 2023, aged 89.

 Honors and recognition

 In 1999, Shorter received an Honorary Doctorate of Music from the Berklee College of Music.

 On September 17, 2013, Shorter received a Lifetime Achievement Award from the Herbie Hancock Institute of Jazz (formerly Thelonious Monk Institute of Jazz).

-On December 18, 2014, the Recording Academy announced that Shorter was awarded the Grammy Lifetime Achievement Award in honor of his "prolific contributions to our culture and history".
+On December 18, 2014, the Recording Academy announced that Shorter had been awarded the Grammy Lifetime Achievement Award in honor of his "prolific contributions to our culture and history".

-In 2016, Shorter was awarded a Guggenheim Fellowship in the field of music composition, the only jazz artist to receive the honor that year.
+In 2016, Shorter was awarded a Guggenheim Fellowship in music composition, the only jazz artist to receive the honor that year.

 In 2017, Shorter was announced as the joint winner of the Polar Music Prize.
 The award committee stated: "Without the musical explorations of Wayne Shorter, modern music would not have drilled so deep."

 In 2018, Shorter received the Kennedy Center Honors Award from the John F. Kennedy Center for the Performing Arts for his lifetime of contributions to the arts.

+On April 29, 2022, Shorter's hometown of Newark renamed a street in his honor.
+Park Place was renamed "Wayne Shorter Way".

+On April 22, 2023, the BBC Radio Three magazine program J to Z broadcast a 90-minute tribute to Shorter, hosted by Julian Joseph.

+In August 2023, Herbie Hancock hosted a tribute concert at Hollywood Bowl, featuring a large number of performers including Carlos Santana and Joni Mitchell.